 Then from the next screen you add time slots and then assign a complication to each hour of the day.
 You can even add 24 different slots and add a different complications for each hour of the day.
 Once you have set up the hourly slot and assigned the complication simply hit the ‘Save’ button.

 Then open the Watch app on your iPhone and go to the Face Gallery tab.
-Choose the watch face that you have configured in the Wordsmith app and add the Wordsmith complication to it at your desired position.
-Finally hit the Add button to add this watch face with Wordsmith complication to your Apple Watch.
+Choose the watch face that you have configured in the Watchsmith app and add the Watchsmith complication to it at your desired position.
+Finally hit the Add button to add this watch face with Watchsmith complication to your Apple Watch.